The good news is that an increasing number of people seem to agree that:

 This is a perfect illustration of the current misunderstanding.
 Google and Facebook are making money from their monopoly of your attention not your data.
-Even if they zero data on you they would stil make lots of money and have a dominant position (just as dominant TV networks made lot of money without any data-driven ad-targeting in the old days).
+Even if they had zero data on you they would still make lots of money and have a dominant position – just as dominant TV networks made lot of money without any data-driven ad-targeting in the old days.
 Amazon are slightly different: they are making their money from a monopoly marketplace at huge scale (and it’s not yet clear how much money they make from that).
-Once gain this has nothing to do with having your data.
+Once again though this has nothing to do with having your data.

 This misunderstanding matters.
 The initial flaw in understanding the sources of these firms power leads then to the proposal of a wrong and misguided solution: allowing people to “monetise their own data” would make no difference to these monopolies (even if was clear how people could monetise their own data).

 Instead what we need to do is open up these platforms: making their software and protocols open, and, where relevant, providing access to their platforms on fees and terms that are regulated, reasonable, universal and equitable.

 - Data portability means almost nothing in a world where you have a dominant network.
 So what if I can get my data out of Facebook if no other network has a critical mass of participants.
 What is needed is that Facebook has a live, open read/write API that allows other platforms to connect if authorized by the user. [return]